samuelgilman/node-pop/README.md

 node-pop is a Node.js worker that parallelizes processing a function that is io bound.

+Or jsut get http://github.com/samuelgilman/node-pop-worker.
+It bootstraps everything below.
+Or use node-pop in a custom way in your application.

 ### An example node-pop worker.

     mkdir worker